resbaz/resbaz2019/brisbane/about.md

 # 2019 Event in Review

-Thank you for being part of such an amazing community that is Research bazaar here in Brisbane.
+Thank you for being part of such an amazing community that is Research Bazaar here in Brisbane.

 If you would like to get involved in Research Bazaar 2020, let us know!
-[Get involved Here!](https://goo.gl/forms/CnAovnbmlSkEAy5I3)
+[Get Involved Here!](https://goo.gl/forms/CnAovnbmlSkEAy5I3)

 # Who can attend?